Arveson's version of the Gauss-Bonnet-Chern formula for Hilbert modules over the polynomial rings: Introduction

 From Arveson's viewpoint, such a formula can be seen as an operator-theoretic version of the Gauss-Bonnet-Chern formula of Riemannian geometry, and we call it Arveson's version of the Gauss-Bonnet-Chern formula.

-At the beginning of \cite[Section 5]{Arveson curvature}, Arveson wanted to study such a formula in general case, which we reformulate as the following problem. \begin{Problem} For which submodules of $H^2_d \otimes \mathbb{C}^N$ does Arveson's version of the Gauss-Bonnet-Chern formula hold? \end{Problem} In Theorem \ref{thm1.1} of this paper, we thoroughly solve Problem \ref{pro1.1} by providing a criterion for when Arveson's version of the Gauss-Bonnet-Chern formula holds true.
+In the beginning of \cite[Section 5]{Arveson curvature}, Arveson wanted to study such a formula in general case, which is reformulated as the following problem. \begin{Problem} For which quotient modules of $H^2_d \otimes \mathbb{C}^N$ does Arveson's version of the Gauss-Bonnet-Chern formula hold? \end{Problem} Let $\mathcal{M}$ be a submodule of $H_d^{2}\otimes \mathbb{C}^N,$ and